joyofpw/solidwire/README.md

 #! message.important "WARNING: This could cause conflicts later"
 ```

+#### Constants

+Constants are useful for storing recurring values.
+Use all Uppercase.
+The contents could be a number or string.

+`#! const CONSTANT 80`

 ### Types
 Type are a set of keywords that would be considered as a
 "base" type for a field.